-Please join with fellow NYC alumnae and members of Smith College administration and faculty for a cocktail reception and (mostly) LIVE themed symposium, 'Then, Now...Tomorrow,' focusing on the Club, the College, gender and single sex education and our alumnae role, within the greater context of period American history, literature, music and memorabilia to commemorate SCCNYC's 100th year since incorporation.
+Please join with fellow NYC alumnae and members of Smith College administration and faculty for a cocktail reception and (mostly) LIVE themed symposium, 'Then, Now...Tomorrow,' focusing on the Club, the College, gender and single sex education and our alumnae role, within the greater context of period American history, literature, the Great American Songbook and memorabilia to commemorate SCCNYC's 100th year since incorporation.
 We will be at the Penn Club on West 44th Street.
-COVID-19 precaution-compliant and more more so - see below.
+COVID-19 precaution-compliant and more so - see below.

 A preview of some of the evening's offerings:

 - Greet and mingle over delicious passed hors d'oeuvres with an open bar featuring period cocktails as well as usual beverage fare.

 - Meet Provost and distinguished Helen Means Professor of English Language and Literature, Michael Thurston.
 Become absorbed in his lecture on Modernism followed by discussion:

 "Looking Ahead to Look Back (and Vice Versa): Modernism's Annus Mirabilis (1922)"